Multimedia - Shooting Locations - Escape From New York

 >

-Library (Exteriors) (The New Masonic Temple of St. Louis, St. Louis, MO) (Street
+Public Library (Entrance) (The New Masonic Temple of St. Louis, St. Louis, MO) (Street

 View)